halfik/elegant/README.md

 In example if you have patient_data table where you have foreign key from patient table it has to be named: patient__id (related: table_name + __ + field_name)
 Also we recommend pivot table names to looke like this: table_one__table_two

+## Developing
+To run tests you have to install runkit: http://duntuk.com/how-install-pecl-runkit

 ## Package versioning